 Isn’t it phony?

-During Trump’s rally in El Paso last Monday night, he told the attendees that he doesn’t mind owning his very own furry companion.
+During Trump’s rally in El Paso, he told the attendees that he doesn’t mind owning his very own furry companion.
 But he made it clear that he doesn’t have enough time to take care of the pooch if he ever got one.

 He added with a grimace that adopting a pooch ‘feels a little phony’ to him.
 This was said after asking the people how he would look walking a dog on the White House Lawn whilst shaking his head.
 It earned him an eruption of claps, whistles, and cheers from his supporters.